microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-5-query-and-visualize.md

 ![Screenshot of a new KQL query.](media/kql-new-query.png)

+>[!NOTE]
+> You only see complete data in the query results if all of your mapping operations from [step 3](tutorial-rti-3-build-ontology.md#check-mapping-status) are finished running.
+You can check the status of your mapping operations in the **Mapping operations** tab of digital twin builder (preview).

 ### Delay status

 This query calculates the delay of each bus trip, by comparing the current time and the time to the next station with the scheduled arrival time.